belindamo/quartz/content/🧪/Experiment Proposals/AI Theorem Proving for International Math Olympiad Problems.md

 ---
 date: 2024-04-16
+notes: "todo: methods section"
 ---
-*todo: method section*

 ## Experiment Length
-**Estimated Time To Build:** ???
+**Estimated Time To Build:** ? does anyone really know

 # Summary

 Current top-ranked solutions for the MiniF2F benchmarks rely on some combination of a fine-tuned transformer with light layers of symbolic checks and/or system-2 prompt-based reasoning.

-In this project, we suggest a system that self-builds its long term memory and short term caches based on existing theorem-proving libraries such as those in Lean, Isabelle, and Metamath.
+In this project, I suggest a system that self-builds its long term memory and short term caches based on existing theorem-proving libraries such as those in Lean, Isabelle, and Metamath.
 This includes (1) self-discovery of a multi-level library of symbolic checks and prompt-based reasoning, (2) long-context retrieval of library components, and (3) synthetic evals to ensure reliability.

 We'll evaluate the Operating System’s ability on theorem-proving.
 Since GPT-4 and other similar LLMs have been released, theorem-proving systems have improved a lot on mathematics benchmarks like MATH and MiniF2F.
 We plan to benchmark against MiniF2F for the formal-to-formal parts of the system, and against IMO official datasets for the end-to-end informal parts.

-Logistically, there is an outstanding challenge called the [AIMO Prize](https://aimoprize.com/) that looks like a nice goalpost to aim for.
+Logistically, there is an outstanding challenge called the [AIMO Prize](https://aimoprize.com/) that provides a nice goalpost to aim for.
 You win the prize if you create an open source model that can win a gold medal in International Math Olympiad, given 8 A-100s for inference over the time period of the traditional human competition.

 If this works, this project will demonstrate that a generated IO-based system is an effective way of augmenting a black-box LLM, and that hopefully such a system reaches the performance of an human IMO Gold competitor!

 # Related Work
-Here are clusters of research papers that have inspired this project:
+Here are clusters of research papers that inspire this project:
 - Automated theorem-provers
 	- Draft, Sketch, Prove (2023)
 	- LeanDojo: Theorem Proving with Retrieval-Augmented Language Models (2023)